 In addition, as a best practice you should establish experimental review periods.
 Making conclusions about the impact of your metrics during set experimental review periods will minimize the chance of errors and allow you to account for seasonality in your data.

 Perhaps, you see a spike in data on certain days of the week.
-It would be against best practice to make your product decisions based on the data observed only on these days.
-Or the key event, such as arriving for a restaurant reservation, may not happen until a few weeks after the impression.
+It would be against best practice to make your product decisions based on the data observed only on those days, or without including those days.
+Or, a key event, such as arriving for a restaurant reservation, may not happen until a few weeks after the impression.

 Experimental review periods are a common practice for sophisticated growth and experimentation teams.
 For some experimentation teams, no decisions can be made until the experiment has run for a set number of days.